co-libri-org/BibHelioTech/README.md

 ### Web interface

-We use docker-compose for the link between bibheliotech and grobid containers.
+We use docker-compose for the link between bibheliotech and dependency containers.

 build it first

-    cp .env-dist .env
-    $(EDITOR) .env    # to set you own UID and GID from `id -u` `id -g` docker-compose build
+    docker-compose build

 run all

     docker-compose up --detach

-- will launch grobid server
+- will launch all services
 - and flask application

-access web interface through `localhost:8000` (edit docker-compose.yml in case)
+access web interface through `http://localhost`

 ### Volumes